Dyson expansion for form-bounded perturbations and applications to the polaron problem: Abstract Dyson Expansion for Form-Bounded Perturbations

 \section{Abstract Dyson Expansion for Form-Bounded Perturbations}

 Let $A\geq 0$ be a self-adjoint operator.
-Let $B$ be hermitian and form-bounded with respect to $A$ with relative bound less than $1$, i.e., there exist $a \geq 0$ and $0 < \lambda < 1$ such that
+Let $B$ be a symmetric quadratic form that is form-bounded with respect to $A$ with relative bound less than $1$, i.e., there exist $a \geq 0$ and $0 < \lambda < 1$ such that

-for any $\psi$ in the quadratic form domain of $A$.
-Equivalently, we can think of $B$ as $B = \sqrt{A+a} C \sqrt{A+a}$ for some operator $C$ with $\|C\| <1$.
-Then $A+B$ is well-defined as a semi-bounded quadratic form, with form domain equal to the one of $A$ \cite{RS}.
+for any $\psi$ in the quadratic form domain of $A$ (i.e., the domain of $\sqrt{A}$).
+Then the semi-bounded quadratic form $\| \sqrt{A}\psi\|^2 + B(\psi,\psi)$ (defined on the form domain of $A$) defines a unique self-adjoint operator \cite[Thm.~X.17]{RS}, which we shall denote by $A+B$.
+Let